xmonader/letsbuildacompiler-pretty/src/tutor13_procedures.md

 Now we've learned to process parameters  using  pass-by-value and pass-by-reference.
-In the real world, of course, we'd like to be able  to  deal  with BOTH methods.
+In the real world, of course, we'd like to be able  to  deal  with _both_ methods.
 We can't do that yet, though, because we have not yet had a session on types,  and  that has to come first.

-If  we can only have ONE method, then of course it has to be  the good ol' FORTRAN method of  pass-by-reference,  since  that's the only way procedures can ever return values to their caller.
+If  we can only have _one_ method, then of course it has to be  the good ol' FORTRAN method of  pass-by-reference,  since  that's the only way procedures can ever return values to their caller.